krzyspmac/decima_website/decima/content/docs/info/privacy.md

 ## Information on ads/data collection

-*The application* does not collect user activities besides what is vitally needed for the basic functionality.
-Such data though is stored locally and shared between *Decima* and the counterpart *Apple Watch App* (synchronisation).
+No user data (including timer name, timer entries, entry durations, statistics) is never sent anywhere but the counterpart WatchApp (if the user has that paired with the phone) and using only system-provided tools.

-*The application* does not use any software for analytics besides what is currently provided by the OS.
+*The application* does not use the user's location (besides what Firebase does, see below).

-*The application* does not not present any ads and has no integration with any social media sites.
+*The application* does not not present any ads nor has any integration with any social media sites.

+*The application* uses Firebase to collect general application usage statistics and performance such as time spent on a screen or how much CPU power was spent on a particular functionality.
+User-crash-reports are also being sent to and stored in Firebase.

 ## Storage